gameman15/Register/README.md

 	-Adding customer to ticket not working (fixed 1.4r1)

 Version 1.4r3:
-	-If more than one item found sometimes popup claims no items found
+	-If more than one item found sometimes popup claims no items found (fixed 1.5)

 ========
 CHANGE LOG